DS3Lab/cognival-cli/README.md

 ## Requirements
 - Python 3.7.4 or newer
-- For PDF generation of reports: wkhtmltopdf version 0.12.5 or newer (available from https://wkhtmltopdf.org/)
+- For PDF generation of reports: wkhtmltopdf version 0.12.5 or newer (available from https://wkhtmltopdf.org/.
+Note: At the time of writing this README, the version available from Ubuntu repositories is outdated.)
 - For manual browsing and viewing of user files: vim (any recent version)
 - For viewing (the textual part of) HTML reports on the CLI: links (CLI browser)
 - 16+ GB of RAM recommended